On the Relation between Sensitivity and Accuracy in In-context Learning: Introduction

 \section{Introduction}

-Few-shot learning (FSL) refers to a system's ability to quickly learn a new task based on few labeled examples.
-Recently, prompting language models (LMs) for FSL achieved remarkable progress via in-context learning (ICL) \cite{brown2020language}, though a known issue is that ICL is oversensitive to the prompt \cite{schick-schutze-2021-exploiting, gao-etal-2021-making}, which makes it less reliable and stable in practice.
-Despite a near-universal acknowledgement of this problem, we do not know its magnitude and effect.
-This paper fills that gap.
+Few-shot learning (FSL) refers to a system's ability to quickly learn a new task based on a few labeled examples.
+Recently, in-context learning (ICL) has made significant progress in FSL, where a language model (LM) is prompted with a few demonstrated examples that enable it to make predictions for new examples without any gradient update.
+However, a known issue of ICL is that it is oversensitive to the prompt \cite{zhao2021calibrate, perez2021true}, making it less reliable in practice.
+Despite a near-universal acknowledgment of this issue, when and how the prediction is sensitive remains unclear \cite{min2022rethinking, kim2022ground}.
+This paper fills these gaps.

+We conduct a systematic study of the ICL sensitivity to prompt perturbations.
+Specifically, we perturb the task instruction (by paraphrasing and noise injection) and the in-context example orders.
+We then measure the prediction sensitivity by the magnitude of model output changes due to the prompt perturbation.

-We define prediction sensitivity as how much the model output changes given small perturbations of the input.
-Here in the context of ICL, we focus on \textit{prompt} perturbations --- perturb the task instruction and the order of in-context examples.
-With thorough study, we first argue that the extent of oversensitivity is significantly underestimated because of \emph{label bias}---LMs systematically assign a higher probability to a preferred label \cite{zhao2021calibrate}.
-Our experiments on ten classification benchmarks confirm that addressing label bias significantly increases ICL sensitivity to up to \textbf{2.5x}.
+Our first observation is that the extent of sensitivity is significantly underestimated due to \emph{label bias} in ICL: LMs tend to assign a higher probability to a specific label regardless of the prompt \cite{zhao2021calibrate} , thus appearing to make stable predictions.
+Our study shows that the \textit{adjusted sensitivity} after mitigating label bias is up to $\mathbf{2.8x}$ of the \textit{raw sensitivity}.

-After removing label bias, we observe a negative correlation between ICL sensitivity and accuracy: if a prediction is sensitive to prompt perturbations, then it is likely to be incorrect.
-Our intuition is that if the model is sensitive to the elicitation content (the prompt), then the model does not actually learn the task during pre-training, and is thus likely to make mistakes.
-Our experiments show a strong negative correlation of up to $\mathbf{-0.422}$ between ICL sensitivity and accuracy.
+After mitigating label bias, we observe a negative correlation between the adjusted sensitivity and the accuracy of ICL: if a prediction is sensitive to prompt perturbations, then it is likely to be incorrect (Figure~\ref{fig1}~left).
+This finding aligns with our intuition that if the prediction is sensitive to the prompt that elicits the LM concept (e.g., sentiment) \cite{xie2022an}, then the example is likely not typical for that concept, and is thus more challenging.
+Our experiments show a significant negative correlation of up to $\mathbf{-0.40}$ (Pearson) between ICL sensitivity and accuracy.